June 27, 2016

 Yes, you can cast the dead into pits unseen, no responsibility at all to the never wanted or the soon forgot, just a cart and some men with strong stomachs all that was required, not even a shovel worth of dirt to be wasted.
 Into this pit, on that Potter’s field, you could cast all you wish to forget, all you wished to just go away, just like that.
 And we treat painful memory just the same, we take it beyond the walls of now and leave it outside.
 We want rid of its stink, want to be rid of its infection.
-How can you make a new life with the dead of the old one rotting there?
+How can you make a new life with the death of the old one rotting there?
 And so we throw these things into what we think will be the past, but is really a shallow timelessness.
-In we throw the dead and the still living, the painful and the never to be reconciled, and that wish hope will never be remembered.
+If we throw the dead and the still living, the painful and the never to be reconciled, and that wish hope will never be remembered.
 And for some this works, for a while, maybe forever.
 This is how we cope, perhaps those that take their lives the ones who can’t cast away the dead, the living dead those who do, but then can only stand and stare down into the pit they have dug.

-As me, this wiser man, I think it a mistake to believe this is the way, after all, such rot is never quite so far beyond the walls of remembering not to be brought back to haunt the now, nothing but a word, a picture, an escaped memory all that’s needed, some movement, down there, something still living.
+As for me, this wiser man, I think it a mistake to believe this is the way, after all, such rot is never quite so far beyond the walls of remembering not to be brought back to haunt them now, nothing but a word, a picture, an escaped memory all that’s needed, some movement, down there, something still living.

-And so there in Rome, the high water mark of civilisation, on a hot summers night, when the wind blew from the East, from the Esquiline Hill, those who wished to remain untroubled were troubled.
+And so there in Rome, the high watermark of civilisation, on a hot summers night, when the wind blew from the East, from the Esquiline Hill, those who wished to remain untroubled were troubled.
 They could not ignore the thick sickly smell, and with it came the reality that they had a responsibility to both the living and the dead.
-That they must put things right if they truly wished to be a free of the burden of the dead, that they must give a proper burial to what lay beneath the Esquiline Hill.
+That they must put things right if they truly wished to be free of the burden of the dead, that they must give a proper burial to what lay beneath the Esquiline Hill.

 LEAVE A COMMENT